 Necessity for Service.

 Under Northern's current tariff, a shipper desiring storage service must contract either for firm storage or interruptible storage.
 Northern’s proposed PDD service enhances shippers’ ability to manage imbalances on Northern’s system.
 In particular, shippers whose markets are more volatile and who therefore, incur imbalances may use PDD service as an additional imbalance tool.
-The reality is that when an imbalance occurs, the volume is likely stored.
+[The reality is that when an imbalance occurs, the volume is likely stored] { Perhaps we shouldn’t say this.
+It makes it sound like we don’t need imbalance penalty factors – could we turn it around an say that many shippers choose to use storage to minimize their imbalances which would otherwise be subject to cash-out?}.
 PDD service, which provides the shipper a higher priority, gives shippers a greater opportunity to avoid imbalances by using the imbalance to storage option provided in Section 32 of Northern’s tariff.
 Given the set parameters, PDD service provides shippers with more certainty as to the availability of storage to resolve imbalances.
 This certainty will give the customer enhanced and more timely access to financial tools to hedge the price risk.
 Northern’s proposed service, thus, meets the Commission’s directive of providing service options as opposed to penalty structures.

 As explained earlier a shipper under interruptible deferred service has the flexibility to inject or withdraw at will subject to the availability of IDD capacity.
 However, there is no expectation or commitment of the ability to inject or withdraw within any given time frame.
 Northern does not know how long the volumes will be in storage or when they will be withdrawn or in the case of backdraft, when they will be injected.
 This makes planning system operations difficult.
 Under PDD service, a shipper pays a capacity charge for the expectation that it will be able to inject or withdraw storage quantities during particular time periods and, thus, commits to a certain level of storage capacity providing a greater expectation to flow under the PDD service.